 Pupil Involvement: Pupils will be actively encouraged to be involved in shaping their own learning.
-We will aim understand what is important to our pupils for their own quality of life and what they might like to do in the future.
+We aim to understand what is important to each of our pupils for the quality of their own life and their future aspirations.
 This will then inform provision planning.
 Pupils will be encouraged to take some responsibility for organising and assessing their own learning.